 The UoY66 service runs from York railway station to Campus West and Campus East, via the city centre.
-To find the bus stop, exit the railway station through the main entrance and cross the zebra crossing directly in front of you to exit the covered area.
-Once you are outside, cross a second zebra crossing to a small island where you can catch the UoY66 bus to campus.
+The 66 bus leaves the station from stop RJ, the opposite side of the road from the station.
 This service runs every 7-8 minutes Monday to Saturday and every 10 minutes on a Sunday.

 The UoY66x service is a morning direct bus which runs three trips at 7.30am, 8am and 8.20am from Monday to Friday (term time only) from York Train Station Direct to the University of York and York Sports Village.